Kolyunya/flash-policy-server/README.md

 * Compile the `FlashPolicyServer.pro` project.
 * Put `flash-policy-server.ini` and `flash-policy-server.xml` files near the project executable.
-* Alter application configuration if needed (configuration defaults have sensible values already)
+* Alter application configuration if needed (configuration defaults have sensible values already).
 * Run the application executable file.
 * Connect to the server from your Flash clients.